san-diego-tech-hub/sdth-site/src/data/content/get-involved.md

             url: "docs.google.com/forms/d/e/1FAIpQLScDpaoOPxkkb7loTCsYyy7ZCH1OVCKCEGSXpZx3sOJxfndWAw/viewform"
       description: >-

-        Our purpose is to connect San Diego Tech Hub members to local mentorship programs to support education and career progression resulting in a stronger tech community.
-This program supports education and career progression by providing resume reviews, career guidance, job search guidance, and longer term connections.
-We are looking to create a Mentor Bot to facilitate higher quality connections in an efficient way.
+        <p>Our purpose is to connect San Diego Tech Hub members to local mentorship programs to support education and career progression resulting in a stronger tech community.</p>

+        <p>This program supports education and career progression by providing resume reviews, career guidance, job search guidance, and longer term connections.
+We are looking to create a Mentor Bot to facilitate higher quality connections in an efficient way.</p>
-        How to get involved:

-        Sign up to be a Mentor or Mentee.

   - program:
       name: "Open Source Saturday"